 The name of the Académie Francaise resonates with anybody who has ever cursed the French language.
 For most of us expats, this institution simply exists in order to wind us up.
 What’s wrong with un email, why do we have to say un courriel?
 And whoever referred to a match de foot as une partie or a start-up company as a jeune-pousse?

-But as most of us realise, serving as the official guardian of the French language is only one of the Académie’s functions and how well the Académie fulfils these functions is a point of some contention amongst the French.
-A disillusioned article in the French weekly Télérama (13 June 2007) once claimed that not only did the Académie fail to move with the times, it also failed in its mission to honour the best writers in the French language.
+Serving as the official guardian of the French language is only one of the Académie’s functions.
+How well the Académie fulfills these functions is a point of some contention amongst the French.
+A disillusioned article in the French weekly Télérama (13 June 2007) once claimed that not only did the Académie fail to move with the times, it also failed in its mission to honor the best writers in the French language.

 The history of the Académie

-One of the few vestiges of France’s royal past, the Académie was established in 1635 by Cardinal Richelieu, Louis XIII’s regent, and it was formed in part to censor subversive academics who might plot against the monarchy.
-Since then members have included some of France’s greatest literary talents, plus scientists, doctors, oceanographers, anthropologists and politicians.
+One of the few vestiges of France’s royal past, the Académie was established in 1635 by Cardinal Richelieu, Louis XIII’s regent.
+It was an answer to censorship of subversive academics who might plot against the monarchy.
+Since then members have included some of France’s greatest literary talents, plus scientists, doctors, oceanographers, anthropologists, and politicians.
 But some greats never made it, such as Molière, Gustave Flaubert or Jean-Paul Sartre.
-Emile Zola was rejected 24 times.
+Emile Zola received 24 rejections.

-If the Académie has been responsible for some blatant canonical omissions such as these, it has to be acknowledged that its task is not easy.
+If the Académie was responsible for some blatant canonical omissions such as these, it has to be said that its task is not easy.
 Its primary role is the ongoing compilation of a dictionary that protects the uniqueness of the French language.
-But as globalisation and the Internet make English an omnipresence in most work places, the Académie has a job catching up with the ever expanding English vocabulary that springs up to cater for new developments in software, technology and cyberspace.
+But as globalization and the Internet make English an omnipresence in most workplaces, the Académie has a job catching up with the ever-expanding English vocabulary that springs up to cater for new developments in software, technology, and cyberspace.

 The Académie’s mission

-To the question of how the Académie fulfils its mission, the Académie’s Perpetual Secretary, Maurice Druon, replied: “How do we implement our mission?
-By revising, every week, several pages of the Dictionnaire; by accepting or rejecting, often by a vote, words newly introduced; by updating definitions, recording new meanings, and indicating the register of language.
-We also issue cautions, warnings and statements and judgments.
+To the question of how the Académie fulfills its mission, the Académie’s Perpetual Secretary, Maurice Druon, replied: “How do we implement our mission?
+By revising, several pages of the Dictionnaire every week; accepting or rejecting, often by a vote, words newly introduced; by updating definitions, recording new meanings, and indicating the register of language.
+We also issue cautions, warnings and statements, and judgments.
 We do our best to induce a sense of sin in those who maltreat the French language.
 And when we reach the letter Z we start again, like Penelope at her weaving.
 A new edition of the Dictionnaire appears at intervals of 30 to 50 years.”

 It sounds a thankless task and is in part to blame for France’s reputation as being monolingual, defensive of their language and, at times, downright rude to those who don’t speak it very well.
 But this is a stereotype that is rapidly wearing thin.
 Younger generations in France acknowledge the importance of learning English in the attempt to improve their job prospects.
-And even the Académie has made some exceptions, allowing the inclusion of certain English words such as interview, reporter and bulldozer in its cherished Dictionnaire.
+Even the Académie makes some exceptions, allowing the inclusion of certain English words; these include words such as interview, reporter, and bulldozer.

 The oldest of institutions